 A softer version of the slick back with a fade is the slick back with a taper.
 If you want to know the difference between a taper and a fade read our post here, essentially though to sum it up quickly a taper is a very low fade.
 This is a cleaner version of the slick back with fade for those gents that don't want to go as short.

 The side parting can be worn with most of the styles on this list, but it is a nice way to switch up your style.
 Use where your naturally parts to find where your parting should go.
 If you want to really commit to the side parting then you could also add a hard part to make the hair easier to style, but be aware as although it will be easier to style, a hard part will make it difficult to change your style up and will also require more regular maintenance.

 If you're looking for an ultra low maintenance haircut with plenty of length then the man bun could be for you.
 While it has received a lot of negative attention over the past few years, the man bun is actually a relatively cool style for those who wear it right.
 The most important element of the man bun style is going to be length, so you'll need to grow your hair for a year, maybe more, depending on the length you're starting from.
 Once you're there though, it will be plain sailing as the man bun is a simple and easy style.
 If you are already there then you could easily achieve this style with a little bit of leave-in conditioner instead of using a hair pomade.
 You want to keep the bun loose to avoid it being too tight and damaging the hair.

 What You'll Need To Style A Slick Back Hairstyle

-For a slick back haircut you'll need to get yourself a pomade (preferably water based) and a round brush.
+For a slick back haircut you'll need to get yourself a round brush and style with a pomade (preferably water based), like the Regal Gentleman Vintage Pomade.
+Get exclusive access now.
 A lot of the styles on the list will also be best styled with a blow dryer to get into shape, so make sure to brush up on your blow drying techniques too.
 You could also invest in a pompadour comb if you wanted to take your pomp game up a notch.